vaioic/QuPath_Workshop2025/Tutorials/Measurments.md

 ![Cell Measurements](/Tutorials/Tutorial_Imgs/BPAE_Cell_Measurements.png)

-In addition to shape descriptor measurements, there will be compartment specific measurements for each channel.
+In addition to shape descriptor measurements, there are compartment specific measurements for each channel (e.g., Nucleus, Cytoplasm, and Cell).
 However, the measurements listed here are not the only ones available through QuPath.
 Intensity measurements that capture the texture and distribution of the fluorescence can be added.

 Under Analyze > Calculate Features, there are three options:
 - Add smoothed features
 - Add intensity features
 - Add shape features

 For today, we will only add Haralick features under Add intensity features.
 When calculating Haralick features on fluorescence images, a minimum and maximum grey value needs to be given.
-Use the brightness and contrast menu to determine the minimum and maximum values are in the channels.
-In this image, the maximum values are fairly similar, so the same minimum and maximum values can be used for all channels at 0 and 25000, respectively.
+Use the brightness and contrast menu to determine the minimum and maximum values of the channels.
+In this image, the maximum values are similar, so the same minimum and maximum values can be used for all channels at 0 and 25000, respectively.

 If you want to read more about how Haralick features are calculated, here is a [nice resource document](https://juliaimages.org/ImageFeatures.jl/stable/tutorials/glcm/).